YJW1999/GPU-Radix-Sort-CUDA-Implementation/README.md

 The runtime for std::sort() starts just before the funtion call of std::sort(), and ends after the function call.
 The runtime for GPU only counts the calculation time which excludes the transfer time from GPU memory to main memory

-The performance is worse than both single thread and multi-threads std::sort()
+The performance is worse than both single thread and multi-threads std::sort().

                                  10000000 numbers with random order(unit ms)
     std::sort() single thread                    2.13